 SHARE :

-This document provides market volumes, growth rates and forecasts for the SAP services market for the 2022-2028 period.
+This document provides market volumes, growth rates and forecasts for the business intelligence (BI) market in Belgium for the 2022-2028 period.

-This report provides an overview of the software and IT services (SITS) market in the French insurance sector.
-It provides key data on IT expenditure ...
+This InBrief Analysis report provides a brief overview of the software and IT services (SITS) market in the US transport sector.
+It provides key data ...

 Atos: Cause for Optimism, Despite the Headlines